dart-archive/www.dartlang.org/src/site/docs/tutorials/polymer-intro/index.markdown

 that fired the event&mdash;the **Start** button in this case.

 You can attach event handlers for other kinds of events.
-For example, you can use `on-change` to handle events for input text elements when the text changes.
+For example, you can use `on-input` to handle events for input text elements when the text changes.

 Refer to
 [Declarative event mapping](http://www.polymer-project.org/polymer.html#declarative-event-mapping)
 for further details.

+{% comment %}
 ##Querying the shadow root {#in-the-shadows}

 The Shadow DOM is key to encapsulation.